SamuelBrudner/plume_nav_sim/src/backend/contracts/component_interfaces.md

 - `grid_size`: GridSize (width, height) for bounds checks
 - `time_step`: int (optional) current step index
 - `goal_location`: Coordinates (optional) if relevant to sensors
+- `wind_field`: WindField (optional) when wind is configured; may be absent for odor-only simulations

 Implementations may ignore unused keys.
 Custom environments or wrappers may extend `env_state` by overriding `_get_env_state()` while preserving these core keys for compatibility.